 NUHS recognizes that there are many ways to commit a sexual misconduct offense.
 Incidents may occur through physical force, intimidation, manipulation, or coercion.
 This may include the voluntary or involuntary use of drugs and/or alcohol that renders the survivor unable to give consent.
 Sexual misconduct can occur within personal relationships, including those that are intimate, professional, familial or friendly.
 In fact, sexual misconduct offenses involving strangers constitute only a small percentage of reported cases of sexual misconduct.
-In order to promote a clear understanding of the prohibited conduct that will be managed under the NUHS Title IX Sexual Misconduct Policy or Code of Student Conduct excerpts from the policy follow with key terms defined.
+In order to promote a clear understanding of the prohibited conduct that will be managed under NUHS policies, regulations, or standards, excerpts from the following institutional documents follow with key terms defined: Title IX and Sex Discrimination, Sex-Based Harassment and Retaliation Policy, NUHS Code of Student Conduct, Faculty Handbook or Employee Handbook.